hodefoting/gedl/README.md

 A simple commandline and start of ui frontend for video processing with GEGL.
 The gegl binary shipped with GEGL can process a single video through one chain of operations.
-This is an experimental editable text-file driven project that can assemble segements of multiple such processed clips to one bigger video.
+This is an experimental editable text-file driven project that can assemble segements of multiple such processed clips to one bigger video, serving as an example/baseline demonstrating that GEGL based video editing is viable.

 The GEGL video from Libre Graphics Meeting 2016 in London, https://www.youtube.com/watch?v=GJJPgLGrSgc was made from raw footage using